Seven Laws of Noah: Maimonides' view and his critics

+Twersky suggests that what Maimonides meant by his statement seemingly excluding non-Jews who did not affirm the Torah foundation of the Noachide Covenant from ultimate salvation was simply to underline the centrality of the Torah in the defining of all mitzvot.
+There was no intention, despite the uncharacteristically clumsy formulation, to exclude the righteous of all peoples who led godly lives even without knowing of the Torah or being rightly informed about it.
+They were given divine reward.
+David Hartman has shown that the identical outlook is affirmed in the Mishneh Torah itself, in the tractate on the Sabbatical Year and Jubilee, XIII,13, explicitly about ″every single individual among the world's inhabitants.″ So it was not for Maimonides a merely private opinion made in passing, but had halakhic (Jewish law) standing.
+However, some later Jewish sages and readers have taken issue with Maimonides who did not know of the letter to Hasdai Ha-Levi, and/or who did not refer to the Mishneh Torah ruling David Hartman points out.

-The 15th-century Sephardic Orthodox rabbi Yosef Caro, one of the early Acharonim and author of the Shulchan Aruch, rejected Maimonides' denial of the access to the World to Come to the gentiles who obey the Noahide laws guided only by their reason as anti-rationalistic and unfounded, asserting that there isn't any justification to uphold such a view in the Talmud.
-The 17th-century Sephardic philosopher Baruch Spinoza read Maimonides as using "nor", and accused him of being narrow and particularistic.
-Other Jewish philosophers influenced by Spinoza, such as Moses Mendelssohn and Hermann Cohen, also have formulated more inclusive and universal interpretations of the Seven Laws of Noah.
+The 15th-century Sephardic Orthodox rabbi Yosef Caro, one of the early Acharonim and author of the Shulchan Aruch, bluntly rejected Maimonides' denial of the access to the World to Come to the Gentiles who obey the Noahide laws guided only by their reason as anti-rationalistic and unfounded, asserting that there is not any justification to uphold such a view in the Talmud.
+The 17th-century Sephardic Dutch philosopher Baruch Spinoza read Maimonides as saying "nor one of their wise men", and accused him of being narrow and particularistic.
+Other Jewish philosophers influenced by Spinoza, even though repudiating him, such as Moses Mendelssohn and Hermann Cohen, also have formulated more inclusive and universal interpretations of the Seven Laws of Noah.

-Moses Mendelssohn, one of the leading exponents of the Jewish enlightenment (Haskalah), strongly disagreed with Maimonides' opinion, and instead contended that gentiles which observe the Noahide laws out of ethical, moral, or philosophical reasoning, without believing in the Jewish monotheistic conception of God, retained the status of "Righteous Gentiles" and would still achieve salvation.
+The 18th-century Ashkenazi German philosopher Moses Mendelssohn, one of the leading exponents of the Jewish enlightenment (Haskalah), citing the Letter to Hasdai Ha-Levi, strongly disagreed with Maimonides' formulation of the subject in the Mishneh Torah tractate Melakim, and instead contended that in conformity to the Letter itself, and enlightened reasonings, gentiles who observe the Noahide laws out of ethical, moral, or philosophical reasoning, in effect being ethical monotheists but not grounding this in the Torah specifically, retained the status of "Righteous Gentiles" and would still achieve salvation.
 According to Steven Schwarzschild, Maimonides' position has its source in his adoption of Aristotle's skeptical attitude towards the ability of reason to arrive at moral truths, and "many of the most outstanding spokesmen of Judaism themselves dissented sharply from" this position, which is "individual and certainly somewhat eccentric" in comparison to other Jewish thinkers.